 Covid-19 Vaccination Policy

-A request for a medical exemption may be submitted to Student Health Services.
+A request for a medical exemption must be submitted to Student Health Services.
 The request must be submitted on the Jefferson Request for Medical Exemption/COVID-19 Vaccination form.
 The form must be completed by the student’s treating healthcare provider.
 Following the submission of the form and any other required documentation, Student Health Services will notify the student if the exemption has been approved and if so, whether the exemption is considered permanent or provisional.

-Beginning August 1st, students who have received a medical exemption from the COVID-19 vaccination requirement, and have any on-campus activities, must participate in weekly on-campus surveillance testing.
+Students who have received a medical exemption from the COVID-19 vaccination requirement, and have any on-campus activities, may be subject to additional safety measures such as, but not limited to, surveillance testing.

 A request for an exemption based on a sincerely held religious belief must be submitted to Student Affairs and the Dean of Students Office using the Jefferson Request for Religious Exemption/COVID-19 Vaccination form.
-Student Affairs or Dean of Students will notify the student if the exemption has been approved and if so, whether the exemption is considered permanent or provisional.
+Student Affairs or the Dean of Students will notify the student if the exemption has been approved and if so, whether the exemption is considered permanent or provisional.

-Beginning August 1st, students who have received a religious exemption from the COVID-19 vaccination requirement, and have any on-campus activities, must participate in weekly on-campus surveillance testing.
+Students who have received a religious exemption from the COVID-19 vaccination requirement, and have any on-campus activities, may be subject to additional safety measures such as, but not limited to, regular surveillance testing.

+Any student that has received a COVID-19 vaccine exemption may be required to undergo surveillance testing.
 Students requiring surveillance testing will be contacted by the testing team for further details and instructions.